ArduPilot/ardupilot_wiki/common/source/docs/common-FPort-receivers.rst

 -   ``RSSI_TYPE`` =3

 .. note:: Some F7/H7 autopilots have level/shifters on their UARTs that cause a delay in Half Duplex operation, like CubeOrange.
-If the above configuration does not, try setting :ref:`RC_OPTIONS<RC_OPTIONS>` = 8 which will add padding in the protocol to accomodate this.
+If the above configuration does not, try setting :ref:`RC_OPTIONS<RC_OPTIONS>` = 8 which will add padding in the protocol to accommodate this.
 However, using this option when not required will break operation.

 Enhanced Configurations